 - Using the Run prompt, run

 gpedit.mscand enable Group Policy Object Editor.
-Navigate to Local Computer Policy > Administrative Templates > Network > Network Connections > Windows Firewall > Standard Profile > Windows Firewall : Allow inbound file and printer exception and enable it.
+Go to Local Computer Policy > Administrative Templates > Network > Network Connections > Windows Firewall > Standard Profile > Windows Firewall : Allow inbound file and printer exception and enable it.

-- While in the Group Policy Object Editor, navigate to Local Computer Policy > Administrative Templates > Network > Network Connections > Prohibit use of Internet connection firewall on your DNS domain.
+- While in the Group Policy Object Editor, go to Local Computer Policy > Administrative Templates > Network > Network Connections > Prohibit use of Internet connection firewall on your DNS domain.
 This option must be set to either Disabled or Not Configured.

 - Windows User Account Control (UAC) must be disabled.
 To turn off UAC completely, open the Control Panel, select User Accounts and then set Turn User Account Control to Off.
 Alternatively, you can add a new registry DWORD named LocalAccountTokenFilterPolicy and set its value to “1”.
-This key must be created in the registry at the following location:
+This key must be created in the registry at this location: